nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_api_resource_groups.md

 ## Operation Definition - GPConnect-GetStructuredRecord-Operation-1  ##

-The following parameters are available to be returned in the response bundle:
+The following parameters are available to be requested as part of the operation definition:

 - `patientNHSnumber`
 - `includeAllergies`
 - `includeMedication`

-{% include important.html content="At least one of the include groups listed above must be supplied" %}
+{% include important.html content="At least one of the `include[x]` parameters listed above **MUST** be supplied" %}

 ### patientNHSnumber ###

-The NHS number of the patient whose record is being extracted, which must be traced or verified against the national demographics index
+The `patientNHSnumber` parameter refers to the NHS number of the patient whose record is being extracted, which must be traced or verified against the national demographics index.

+`patientNHSnumber` **MUST** be included in the request.

 ### includeAllergies ###

-Includes resources representing a patient's allergies and intolerances in the response bundle.
+Including the `includeAllergies` parameter will request resources representing a patient's allergies and intolerances in the response bundle.
 By default, resolved allergies and intolerances are not included.

-The Allergies include group consists of the following FHIR resources:
+`includeAllergies` consists of the following FHIR resources:

 - [AllergyIntolerance](http://www.hl7.org/fhir/STU3/allergyintolerance.html "AllergyIntolerance")
 - [Patient](https://www.hl7.org/fhir/patient.html "Patient")